lilanpei/AI-based-Autonomic-Management-of-Structured-Parallel-Programs/autoscaling_env/README.md

 - Generates tasks based on phase configurations
 - **Terminates when**: All tasks completed OR max_steps reached
 - Automatically calculates `phase_duration` to cover episode
-- Waits for all tasks to complete before ending
+- Waits for all tasks to complete before ending so QoS reflects all finished tasks

+**Key improvements**:
-**Key improvement**: Episodes end naturally when work is done, not at arbitrary step limits!
+- Episodes end naturally when work is done instead of arbitrary step limits
+- Terminal reward shaping penalises unfinished tasks at the max-step boundary and rewards early completion (see `utilities/configuration.yml`)

 ### **2. Task Generation**